drzewieckinicholas/ChatFramePlus/README.md

 # ChatFramePlus

-ChatFramePlus is an addon for World of Warcraft: Classic and Wrath of the Lich King: Classic that provides further customization of chat frames.
+ChatFramePlus is an addon for World of Warcraft: Classic and Wrath of the Lich King: Classic that provides further customization for chat frames.

 ## Quick Start